Official state symbol Pennsylvania State Flag Adopted 1907

 Pennsylvania State Flag

-The Pennsylvania state flag is the official banner representing the state of Pennsylvania.
+The Pennsylvania state flag serves as the official flag of the state of Pennsylvania.
 A blue field holds the state coat of arms at its center.
 The coat of arms features a shield supported by two black horses.

 An American bald eagle sits on top of the shield.
 The shield displays three symbols: a ship, a plow, and three sheaves of wheat.
 An olive branch and cornstalk appear below the shield.
 A red ribbon bears the state motto Virtue, Liberty and Independence.